Bemidji State University Pilots $580,000 SUCCESS Grant Program

 Bemidji State University was recently selected as one of four institutions within the Minnesota State System of Colleges and Universities to pilot a $580,000 grant program to design comprehensive student support programs and improve completion rates, specifically in underrepresented student populations.

-The grant program is titled Scaling Up College Completion Efforts for Student Success.
+The grant program is titled Scaling Up College Completion Efforts for Student Success (SUCCESS).
 It is funded through a partnership between the Minnesota System of Colleges and Universities and MDRC, a non-profit research organization that leads the SUCCESS network.

 Dispersed over a three-year period, the funding will build BSU’s current Beaver Success Coach program to support proactive advising, student awards, and the consolidation of existing campus, system, or state resources.
 Launched in Fall 2015, the Beaver Success Coach program provides one-on-one attention and guidance to students during their time at BSU.